-As the most recent release in the Dior Sauvage colognes range, Dior Sauvage Elixer was released in 2021.
+As the most recent release in the Dior Sauvage colognes range, Dior Sauvage Elixir was released in 2021.

 This scent was designed as a more intense and long-lasting version of the Dior Sauvage Parfum, and it definitely doesn't disappoint when it comes to longevity, projection, and sillage.

-But more to the point, this ‘Elixer' version of Sauvage is probably their most exciting smelling fragrance.
-Unlike the other versions, Elixer features far sweeter notes than its predecessors, which isn't necessarily bad.
+But more to the point, this ‘Elixir' version of Sauvage is probably their most exciting smelling fragrance.
+Unlike the other versions, Elixir features far sweeter notes than its predecessors, which isn't necessarily bad.

 You'll get hit with cinnamon and nutmeg in the opening, quickly followed by a heart of fresh lavender.